o3de/sig-graphics-audio/testing-guidance/workflow-tests/MSAA_and_Deferred_Fog/Editor_SMAA_and_Deferred_fog_workflow_test.md

-# AtomSampleViewer SMAA Workflow Tests
+# Editor component SMAA Workflow Tests
 There are currently two types of Anti-Aliasing supported by O3de: MSAA ("Multi Sample Anti-Aliasing"), and SMAA ("Subpixel Morphological Anti-Aliasing").
 MSAA is enabled by default in Editor, while SMAA requires a change to a configuration file to enable.
 This test will be focused on SMAA, MSAA functionality is covered by the MSAA samples in AtomSampleViewer.

 ## General Docs